 - 1. Install the new replica node. - 2.
 Change the run.properties value for pa.operational.mode to CLUSTERED CONSOLE REPLICA - 3.
-Go to Settings | Clustering and change the Primary Administrative Node hostname and port to the failed over node. - 4.
-Remove the Replica Administrative Node public key, then change the Replica Administrative Node hostname and port to point to the new replica node.

-Tip: If your key pair does not include a wildcard, you will want to use the same hostname as the original console in order to avoid having to recreate the console key pair and the bootstrap.properties files for each engine.

-- 5. Click the download icon next to the SAVE button to download the bootstrap file for the replica administrative node. - 6.
+Go to Settings > System > Clustering > Administrative Nodes and change the Primary Administrative Node hostname and port to the failed over node. - 4.
+Remove the Replica Administrative Node public key, then change the Replica Administrative Node hostname and port to point to the new replica node. - Tip: If your key pair does not include a wildcard, you will want to use the same hostname as the original console in order to avoid having to recreate the console key pair and the bootstrap.properties files for each engine. - 5.
+Click Save & Download to download the bootstrap file for the replica administrative node. - 6.
 Copy the downloaded file to the new replica administrative node's <PA\HOME>/conf directory, and rename it to bootstrap.properties - 7.
-Edit <PA\HOME>/conf/run.properties on the new replica administrative node and change the pa.operational.mode value to CLUSTERED CONSOLE REPLICA - 8.
+Edit PA\HOME/conf/run.properties on the new replica administrative node and change the pa.operational.mode value to CLUSTERED CONSOLE REPLICA - 8.
 Start the new replica node - 9.
-You can verify replication has completed by monitoring the <PA\HOME>/log/pingaccess.log file and looking for the message "Configuration successfully synchronized with administrative node"
+You can verify replication has completed by monitoring the PA\HOME/log/pingaccess.log file and looking for the message "Configuration successfully synchronized with administrative node"